Business Visitor Visa UK From Ireland

 When applying for the visa, you can choose a regular short-term visa or a long-term visa of 2, 5, or 10 years.
 The long-term visa is for those who visit the UK regularly.
 Note that regardless of the duration of validity, you can only stay for a maximum of 6 months on each visit.
 Also, if the UK Visas and Immigration (UKVI) believes you don’t meet the requirements for the long-term visa, you may get a shorter duration, and you will not receive a refund for the long-term visa you applied for.

-As part of your UK business visa online application, you will need to book an appointment at a visa application centre.
+As part of your UK business visitor visa online application, you will need to book an appointment at a visa application centre.
 This appointment is to determine you are a genuine visitor intending to do business-related activities and show the immigration officer your passport or travel document, have your biometric information taken to provide the required documents that show you’re eligible for a Standard Visitor visa.

 Contact our expert immigration lawyers for assistance with applying for a UK Business Visitor visa.
 Contact Us

-What are the business visa fees?
+What are the business visitor visa fees?

 What is the processing time for a business visitor visa?

 If you are planning on travelling to the UK for your UK business trip, you should submit your visa application forms within three months of your trip.
-Most visa applications are processed within six weeks, on average.
+Most visa applications are processed within three weeks, on average.
 However, yours may take longer or shorter, depending on the number of applications the Home Office receives at that time and other factors.

 Can dependent family members come to the UK with business travellers?